Milad-Afdasta/REPO-VISUALIZER/README.md

 # Repo Visualizer

 A defrag-style, real-time file activity monitor for code repositories.
-Every file in your project becomes a color-coded block on a live grid — watch exactly where an AI agent or developer is working, moment by moment.
+Every file in your project becomes a color-coded block on a live grid — watch exactly where an AI agent is working, moment by moment.

 ![Repo Visualizer Screenshot](Screenshot.png)